geekskick/thoughts/fm4/sevenseg/index.md

 This means I can successfully use the Dual Timer and the 7 segment display.
 Though it's not that easy to used cause there's lots of repeatition in the code and in setting the digits up.

 ## Improvements

+One way to improve the code is to reduce the number of `Gpio1pin_Put` uses and instead use portwise instructions instead.
+So lets find a port which can be used!

+// TODO